akrinos/akrinos.github.io/_pages/teaching.md

 In addition, Arianna has been a helper at the following workshops:

+- R and the Shell, June 2023, *helper*
 - Python and the Shell, June 2020, *helper*
 - R and the Shell, June 2020, *helper*
 - Data Science, October 2020, [*helper*](https://k-rns.github.io/2020-10-26-WHOI-Data/)